 Male Pseudohermaphroditism Due to Androgen Insensitivity or 5α-Reductase Deficiency

 If the embryo, specifically the gonadal stroma, is 46,XY, the indifferent gonads will develop into testes.
 This process begins approximately 43 days after conception.
-Testes become morphologically identifiable 7–8 weeks after conception (9–10 gestational or menstrual weeks).
+Testes become morphologically identifiable 7 to 8 weeks after conception (9 to 10 gestational or menstrual weeks).

 Sertoli cells are the first cells to become recognizable in testicular differentiation.
 These cells organize the surrounding cells into tubules.
-Both Leydig cells3 and Sertoli cells4 function in dissociation from testicular morphogenesis, which is consistent with these cells' directing gonadal development, rather than the converse.
+Both Leydig cells2 and Sertoli cells3 function in dissociation from testicular morphogenesis, which is consistent with these cells' directing gonadal development, rather than the converse.
 These two cells secrete hormones that direct subsequent male differentiation (Fig. 1).

-Fetal Sertoli cells produce antimüllerian hormone (AMH), which is also called müllerian-inhibiting substance (MIS).
+Fetal Sertoli cells produce antimüllerian hormone, which is also called müllerian-inhibiting substance.
 This glycoprotein diffuses locally to cause regression of müllerian derivatives (uterus and fallopian tubes).
-Antimüllerian hormone production and müllerian duct regression occurs by fetal age of 8 weeks, before secretion of testosterone and stimulation of the wolffian ducts.
+Anti müllerian hormone production and müllerian duct regression occurs by 8 weeks' fetal age, before secretion of testosterone and stimulation of the wolffian ducts.

-Fetal Leydig cells produce an androgen testosterone, the function of which is to stabilize wolffian ducts and to permit differentiation of the vas deferens, epididymides, and seminal vesicles.
+Fetal Leydig cells produce an androgen testosterone, whose function is to stabilize wolffian ducts and to permit differentiation of the vas deferens, epididymides, and seminal vesicles.

-In the absence of testosterone, dihydrotestosterone, and antimüllerian hormone, the following occur: (1) the wolffian ducts regress; (2) the müllerian ducts develop into the uterus, fallopian tubes, and upper vagina; and (3) the external genitalia develop along female lines.
-The genital tubercle gives rise to a clitoris, the urethral folds to the labia minora, the labioscrotal swellings to the labia majora, and the urogenital sinus to the lower two thirds of the vagina and to Bartholin's and Skene's glands (see Fig. 2).5
+In the absence of testosterone, dihydrotestosterone, and anti müllerian hormone, the following occur: (1) the wolffian ducts regress; (2) the müllerian ducts develop into the uterus, fallopian tubes, and upper vagina; and (3) the external genitalia develop along female lines.
+The genital tubercle gives rise to a clitoris, the urethral folds to the labia minora, the labioscrotal swellings to the labia majora, and the urogenital sinus to the lower two thirds of the vagina and to Bartholin's and Skene's glands (see Fig. 2).4

 Differentiation of the external genitalia begins in the fetus approximately 7 weeks after the last menstrual period, at which time the genital tubercle first becomes evident.
 Genital differentiation is completed by 14 weeks in the female fetus and by 16 weeks in the male fetus.
 Thus, pseudohermaphroditism arises as the result of an abnormality in genital differentiation before this time.
 In the female fetus, clitoral hypertrophy, labioscrotal fusion, and posterior displacement of the urethral orifice creating a urogenital sinus can occur by 14 weeks; clitoral hypertrophy is the only genital abnormality that can develop after 14 weeks' gestation.
 In the male fetus, hypospadias and undescended testicles can occur by 16 weeks; undescended testes is the only abnormality that can develop after 16 weeks' gestation.
 It is normal for premature infants to be born with undescended testes; in these infants, descent will occur in the first several weeks after birth.